-- Groundwater flow on the site is towards the east into Vineyard Haven Harbor. - Due to the site being in a flood zone and the increase in impervious surfaces, the stormwater plan accommodates at least a 25-year storm. - The Applicant has stated the intention to use the Town parking lot as part of the stormwater management plan, subject to an agreement with the Town.
-They
+- Groundwater flow on the site is towards the east into Vineyard Haven Harbor. - Due to the site being in a flood zone and the increase in impervious surfaces, the stormwater plan accommodates at least a 25-year storm. - The Applicant had stated the intention to use the Town parking lot as part of the stormwater management plan, subject to an agreement with the Town.
+However, it is no longer clear that the municipal parking lot will be redone before the building is built.
+If it isn't, Stop & Shop will have to accommodate the stormwater runoff on their own property.

-- propose to submit a detailed stormwater management plan after this agreement is finalized, subject to the approval of LUPC.
-The issue has to be clarified as to how overflow would be managed, in that the Town's wastewater system is apparently not allowed to take any stormwater. - The Applicant offered to consider green infrastructure technologies to infiltrate, evapo-transpire, capture, and re-use stormwater to maintain or restore natural hydrologies used to control stormwater.
+- They propose to submit a detailed stormwater management plan after this agreement is finalized, subject to the approval of LUPC.
+The issue has to be clarified as to how overflow would be managed, in that the Town's wastewater system is apparently not allowed to take any stormwater.
+This plan will also have to indicate how oil and other liquids that could drip from vehicles in the parking lot will be safely handled. - The Applicant offered to consider green infrastructure technologies to infiltrate, evapo-transpire, capture, and re-use stormwater to maintain or restore natural hydrologies used to control stormwater. - Flood Management: To meet FEMA flood plain regulations, based on the updated preliminary FIRM maps that are expected to go into effect next year, Stop & Shop must raise the main floor on the front half of the property from its current elevation of 4.5' (NAVD88 datum), so that the underside of the upper floor is above elevation 10'.
+This would require putting the upper floor at elevation 12' (assuming a floor thickness of 2 feet including structure and mechanicals), an increase of about 7.5 feet.
+Stop & Shop is proposing to raise the floor level an additional approximately 6 feet to accommodate the parking level, for a total increase of about 13.5 feet.